-If you’re looking for an “off the beaten path” getaway, pet friendly Bisbee is a great option.
-Less than two hours south of Tucson, this former copper mining town is now known for its eclectic art galleries and shops, unique architecture, and friendly residents.
+For an “off the beaten path” getaway, pet friendly Bisbee is a great option.
+Less than two hours south of Tucson, this former copper mining town is now known for its eclectic art galleries and shops, unique architecture, live music, and friendly residents.

 Exploring Old Bisbee is best done on foot, which is fantastic for those of us traveling with pets!
 And at 5,350 feet of elevation, your walks will elevate your heart rate as well as your spirit.